Kobting/ThePain/README.md

 # ThePain
-Mod for Slay the Spire
+Mod that adds in a new character to Slay the Spire.

+The Pain is a character that relies on using HP as its main resource to damage enimies